 1. The power struggle

-The big question when it comes to this style of parenting is “who is in charge – the parent or the child?”
-The older the child gets, the more apparent it will become that in fact the child is to a large extent in charge.
-The child learns that the parent wants to avoid conflict, so the minute there is any sign of a tantrum or strong argument, the parent will give in to whatever the child wants or demands.
+The big question regarding this parenting style is “Who is in charge – the parent or the child?”
+The older the child gets, the more apparent it will become that, in fact, the child is largely in charge.

+They learns that the parent wants to avoid conflict, so the minute there is any sign of a tantrum or strong argument, the parent will give in to whatever the child wants or demands.

 If the parent tries to put their foot down in some area, it may result in a tremendous power struggle as the child has now become used to calling the shots and getting what they want.
 Such situations may also promote aggressive behavior in children.

 2. The clash between wants and needs